-Problem #6 - The receiver collar does not activate unless held directly on top of the boundary wire.
+Problem - The receiver collar does not activate unless held directly on top of the boundary wire.

 - Verify the receiver collars have sufficient charge, and recharge as needed. - Adjust the boundary control dial clockwise to increase the boundary width. - There may be interference issues.
+You may need to move/reroute the boundary wire in order to avoid unwanted interference.

-Problem #7 - There is inconsistent signal to the receiver collar.
+Problem - There is an inconsistent signal to the receiver collar.

 - Verify the transmitter is at least three feet away from any large metal objects or appliances. - Verify all boundary wire turns are gradual to prevent any signal cancellation. - Verify the boundary wire is not running parallel to, or running within 4 feet of electrical wires, neighboring dog fence boundary wires, telephone wires, TV cables, or satellite dishes.
+We strongly suggest calling your local underground locating services for exact locations.

-Problem #8 - The power light and the loop indicator light on the transmitter are off.
+Problem - The power light and the loop indicator light on the transmitter are off.

-- Check the outlet and verify you have power going to the transmitter and surge protector. - Ensure the transmitter power switch is in the ON position.
+- Check the outlet and verify you have power going to the transmitter and surge protector. - Ensure the transmitter power switch is in the ON position. - Ensure the AC adapter is plugged in and secure on both ends.

-Problem #9 - The power light is on, but the loop indicator light is off.
+Problem - The power light is on, but the loop indicator light is off.